apollographql/apollo-client/docs/source/essentials/queries.md

 <h3 id="render-prop">Render prop function</h3>

-The render prop function that you pass to the `children` prop of `Query` is called with an object that has the following properties.
+The render prop function that you pass to the `children` prop of `Query` is called with an object (`QueryResult`) that has the following properties.
 This object contains your query result, plus some helpful functions for refetching, dynamic polling, and pagination.

 <dl>
   <dt>`data`: TData</dt>